 Spiritual Practices for “Ordinary” Christians

-This is a free course offered by the Lay Mission Project that has been design specifically for the average busy layperson to develop habits to strengthen their relationship with our Lord.
-Although it is geared toward the laity, the spiritual practices offered are useful for clergy and consecrated religious as well, especially those who have more of an active lifestyle and who are engaged in secular affairs.
+Welcome to “Spiritual Practices for ‘Ordinary’ Christians,” a free course offered by the Lay Mission Project specifically for the busy layperson.
+The goal of this course is to introduce certain habits which any person can easily integrate into daily life to strengthen his or her relationship with our Lord.
+Although geared toward the laity, the spiritual practices offered are useful for clergy and consecrated religious, as well, especially those who have more of an active lifestyle and who are engaged in secular affairs.

 Many people regard prayer as petition: asking things of God.
 Rather, properly speaking, all prayer seeks union with God, and for the Christian, it seeks intimacy with our Lord.
 The intimacy we seek is powerfully revealed in John’s Gospel when Jesus speaks of it in terms of the vine and the branches:

 “Remain in me, as I remain in you.
 Just as a branch cannot bear fruit on its own unless it remains on the vine, so neither can you unless you remain in me. … If you remain in me and my words remain in you, ask for whatever you want and it will be done for you.
 By this is my Father glorified, that you bear much fruit and become my disciples.
 As the Father loves me, so I also love you.
 Remain in my love.”
 (John 15:4, 7-9)

 We see that it is intimacy with Jesus that the Father desires, and it precisely this relationship that enables us to ask things of Him.